There are no one-size-fits-all RV solar solutions

 The Unisolar flexible solar panels were installed in 2012.
 At that time they were the only flexible solar panels available.
 There are two 64 watt panels and one 128 watt panel.
 The two smaller panels are connected in series and those are connected in parallel with the 128 watt panel.

 The Unisolar panels are still going strong despite the fact that the company went bankrupt many years ago.
 It’s too bad.
 They had a great product.
 I decided not to replace them because, get this, they still out perform the newer monocrystalline semi-flexible solar panels in indirect, low light, and cloudy situations.
 The only downside is that they take up more space.

 Semi-flexible solar panels are still pretty new to the market, so nobody really knows how long they will last.
-One of my HQST panels failed recently after 3 years of use.
+One of my old HQST panels failed recently after 3 years of use.
 In July/Aug of 2019 I replaced the 300 watts of HQST panels with 400 watts of SUNPOWER flexible panels.